Administration

 Megan Carroll

-Megan Carroll serves as the Assistant Principal at George Stone Technical College, where she is in her second year of leadership.
-She brings more than 18 years of experience in education and a strong commitment to helping students grow, achieve, and prepare for their futures.
+Megan Carroll serves as the Assistant Prinipal at George Stone Technical Colege, where she is in her second year of leadership.
+She brings more than 18 years of experience in education and a strong commitment to helping students grow, achieve ,and prepare for their futures.

 A proud graduate of Northview High School, Megan began her career at her alma mater, where she taught English, Reading, and Digital Design, and served as the school librarian.
 During her time there, she also served as the Career and Technical Education Department Chair, where she discovered her passion for career and technical education through teaching Digital Design.
 Under her leadership, her academy was recognized as the Career Academy of the Year for the district.
 Beyond the classroom, she was deeply involved in student life—coaching cheerleading, advising the yearbook, assisting with school plays and color guard, and sponsoring organizations such as BETA Club, Interact Club, Student Government Association, and various class councils.